CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 Official Note

-Nothing in this Rule shall preclude any individual from obtaining copies of transcripts or exhibits through the official reporter designated by the Office of the Secretary.
+Nothing in this Rule shall preclude any individual from obtaining copies of transcripts or exhibits through the official reporter designated by the Executive Office.

 Source